"If you love beef and don't love lamb, then you've never had it cooked properly." Meathead

 Lamb is much smaller and leaner than pork and beef, so there are fewer cuts of interest to the backyard cook.
 As with beef, the best cuts are from the back of the animal.

 Rack.
 This is a section of eight ribs with the loin meat attached, the same cut as bone-in prime rib of beef or pork crown roast.
 Only lamb loins are much narrower in diameter.
 But the meat is heavenly.
-You can trim off the fat and grill the whole rack (at right) in a hurry, or cut between the ribs for lollipop like chops.
-I think the best prep is to cut every second rib making double wide chops (below).
-If you want to break the bank, order a boneless lamb ribeye.

 Saddles.
 You can order a lamb hind saddle, which is both legs connected to the spine and running all the way up through the sirloin.
 You can also order a rib saddle, which is a rib cage from the spine half way down the side, including the ribeye.
 Next best thing to cooking a whole lamb.

 Shoulder.
 Another group of complex muscles that can be cut into arm chops and blade chops, but is better roasted whole or chunked for grilling.
 Some butchers sell boneless shoulders wrapped in mesh.
+Below is a whole shoulder I cooked in the same fashion as a pork shoulder, smoked low and slow for hours.
+Click here for my recipe for Kentucky Smoked Lamb or Mutton with Sunlite Black Sauce.

 Shank.
 About the same size as turkey drumsticks, they are usually braised in a flavorful liquid.